Cities and the circular economy

-Sourcing renewable, non-toxic materials will increase reusability/recyclabilityThe ease with which a material can be recycled in practice and at scale., and ultimately allow for materials to be safely returned to the biosphere at end of life, thereby acting as ‘nutrients’ to grow new materials.
+Sourcing renewable, non-toxic materials will increase reusability/, and ultimately allow for materials to be safely returned to the biosphere at end of life, thereby acting as ‘nutrients’ to grow new materials.
 In this model, buildings will produce rather than merely consume power and food.
 They will have fully closed water, nutrition, material, and energy loops.
 This is the vision behind the term ‘living buildings’ which is defined by the International Living Future Institute as, “buildings that give more than they take, creating a positive impact on the human and natural systems that interact with them.”

 Arup’s Biobuild project is a good example of material innovation in buildings.
 Using natural fibres from hemp, jute, flax, and natural resins derived from sugar cane, and corn, the project aims to create entirely non-toxic building facades known as ’biocomposites’.
 Arup’s 2017 report, The Urban Bio-loop: Growing, making and regenerating, states that: